keptn/tutorials/site/tutorials/keptn-full-tour-dynatrace_gen.md

 - We have tested our quality gates by deploying a bad build to our cluster and verified that Keptn quality gates stopped them.
 - We have set up self-healing to automatically scale our application
 - We have learned how to extend our Keptn installation with other tools

+## Getting started with Keptn integrations
+Duration: 3:00

+Keptn can be easily extended with external tools such as notification tools, other [SLI providers](link to docs), bots to interact with Keptn, etc.
+While we do not cover additional integrations in this tutorial, please feel fee to take a look at our integration repositories:

+- [Keptn Contrib](https://github.com/keptn-contrib) lists mature Keptn integrations that you can use for your Keptn installation
+- [Keptn Sandbox](https://github.com/keptn-sandbox) collects mostly new integrations and those that are currently under development - however, you can also find useful integrations here.

+Positive
+: We are happy to receive your contributions - please [follow this guide](https://github.com/keptn-sandbox/contributing) if you want to contribute your own services to Keptn